Country Living in a Cariboo Valley

 These potatoes have just been hilled again.

-Do You Have to Hill potatoes
+Do You Have to Hill Potatoes

-Do you have to hill potatoes?
 No, you don’t.
 Should you hill the potatoes?
 Yes, you definitely should.

 Remember where those potatoes are going to grow?
 Potatoes grow between the seed potato and the surface of the soil.

-Here is a picture of hilled potatoes.
+Above is a picture of hilled potatoes.
 The ONLY thing that will need to be done with these plants is to hill them (we try to do it 3 times) as the green leaves grow.

 To hill them, just use a hoe and bring the dirt up tight around each plant.
 Remember, the more and higher you can hill, the more yield you should get.
 If in doubt, add more soil – as much as you can.